Agrium refuses investor demand to spin off retail

 Another source familiar with the matter said Jana started engaging with Agrium’s shareholders in May and reached out to the board around the same time.

-Agrium hired Morgan Stanley to review Jana’s proposal, but the investment bank advised that a divestiture of the retail arm was ill-advised and would not create value.
+Agrium then hired Morgan Stanley to review Jana’s proposal.
+Morgan Stanley advised the board that a divestiture of the retail arm was ill-advised and would not create value.

 The source said Jana has so far not threatened a proxy fight.
 Agrium and Jana are supposed to meet later this week, in a meeting that was set a few weeks ago.

-Independent analyst Chris Damas of BCMI Research, said Agrium should look carefully at splitting the retail and wholesale arms and questioned management’s reasoning for rejecting the idea.
+Analyst Chris Damas of BCMI Research, an independent Canadian equity research firm, said Agrium should look carefully at splitting the retail and wholesale arms and questioned management’s reasoning for rejecting the idea.

+“Risky to shareholders?
+How so?
+Or (is a spinoff) risky to the board and senior management that the two pieces would be more easily bought up by competitors and they would be out of a job?”

 But Raymond Goldie, who follows Agrium for Salman Partners, said spinning off the retail side would not add to earnings.